Unexpected Riches

 other kids

 Bit parts and extras.
 The remaining kids are all black children in Buckwheat's dream sequence, most notably "Miss Lulu," his girlfriend.
-He also kisses a baby, whose name is "Franklin Jones."
+He also kisses a baby, whose name is "Fragrant Jones."
 There appear to be eighteen more kids in this scene.

 the animals: